Cognigy/Documentation/docs/live-agent/conversation/overview.md

 When a conversation appears in the Live Agent status in the `Open` status, the conversation can have one of the following assignment statuses:

-- **Unassigned** — you can assign conversations to a human agent manually, or these conversations will be assigned rule based automatically when automatically assignment is enabled in the [Account Settings](../settings/account-settings.md) by an administrator.
+- **Unassigned** — a conversation is not assigned to a human agent.
-- **Assigned** — you can assign conversations to a human agent manually or incoming conversations will be assigned rule based automatically when automatically assignment is enabled in the [Account Settings](../settings/account-settings.md) by an administrator.
+- **Assigned** — a conversation is assigned to a human agent either [manually](../conversation/conversation-routing/manual-mode.md) or [automatically](../conversation/conversation-routing/automatic-mode.md).

 ## Conversation Details